Cool-Runningz/alfred-npm-search/README.md

-# NPM Seach for Alfred
+# NPM Package Seach for Alfred

 **alfred-npm-search allows you to quickly and search for a package and navigate to its npm page.**